 We enjoyed our time tasting through their range of wines which were accompanied by some stunning terrines and rillettes which went so well with their food-friendly wines.

 Now we have expanded the range of wines from Laurent that we are importing and are delighted with the quality of all of the wines that we import from him.

 Laurent Lebled Vin de France Ca C'est Bon 2015

 This is the wine that we have been following for some years.
 We have come across it a number of times in fashionable wine bars and bottle shops in Paris on our perambulations through that wonderful city.
 We have always loved its juicy, gulpable qualities and the fine winemaking that sits behind it.

-It is an incredibly juicy, smashable Gamay but with depth and elegance wrapped up in a fine package of flavour and length on the palate.
-Some of this length comes from the rocky soils that the Gamay vines grow in and firther complexity is the result of the carefully selected (selection massale) vines that were planted in 1950 and 1970 and are therefore at the peak of their maturity.
+We have always loved the juicy, gulpable qualities of this smashable Gamay, made with carbonic maceration, which also has plenty of length.
+Some of this length comes from the rocky soils that the Gamay vines grow in and further complexity is the result of the carefully selected (selection massale) vines that were planted in 1950 and 1970 and are therefore at the peak of their maturity.

 RRP: SOLD OUT

 Laurent Lebled Vin de France La Sauvignonne 2015

 This wine is an entry level Sauvignon that has been treated with great respect during the winemaking process.
 The small plot of vines grow in clay and limestone soils Laurent will never release a wine that he is not happy with.
 In fact, we had to convince him that we treated his wines well in bringing them to Australia.